 Below you will find a selection of answers to some of our most frequently asked questions, if your question isn't on here and you cant find the answer on our MBChB course page then please contact us at firstname.lastname@example.org

-Aston Medical School opened for postgraduate research students in October 2015 and will commence the five year MBChB Bachelor of Medicine degree from September 2018*.
+Aston Medical School opened for postgraduate research students in October 2015 with the first MBChB cohort starting in September of 2018.

-The MBChB Bachelor of Medicine course will take five years to complete.
+The MBChB Bachelor of Medicine is a five year course.